 The words were the following: Skype for business, social networks, message, post office, conference call, wireless connection, misunderstanding.

 My students did it quite quickly.
-In the end of the lesson they mentioned that the activity was probably the most involving they had ever had in their lives.
+In the end of the lesson they mentioned that the activity was probably the most involving they had ever had in their studying-english lives.
 I believe, the activity gave them an opportunity to interact with each other and increase their fluency.
-Indisputably, they also became interested in the topic and this brought them a lot of fun and new impressions.
+Indisputably, they also got interested in the topic and this brought them a lot of fun and new impressions.

 Thanks for stopping by!